searchstax/optimizely-crawler/README.md

     ```sh
     pip install -r requirements.txt
     ```
 4. Create a .env file and add the Optimizely Singlekey and SearchStax Site Search Auth token.
+(See the .env.example file)